mapmeld/PlanVsPlan/README.md

 For testing, Poang uses the [Mocha](http://visionmedia.github.com/mocha/) test framework, [should](https://github.com/visionmedia/should.js) for assertions, [Sinon.JS](http://sinonjs.org/) for mocks & stubs, and [Zombie.js](http://zombie.labnotes.org/) for lightweight integration testing.

-For more details, please see Steve's [blog post](http://blog.beyondfog.com/?p=222) that walks through the various tests in Poang.
+For more details, please see [this blog post](http://blog.beyondfog.com/?p=222) that walks through the various tests in Poang.

 ## Local Installation